These common-sense safety tips will help your stay at Pacific Sacramento Campus a safe one.

 - Do not leave entrances to Student Housing Facilities Propped Open.
 This reduces the chance of unauthorized persons from entering.

-- Keep a record of the serial numbers of all your belongings.
+- Keep a photographic record of your valuables along with a record of the serial numbers.
 Items of value that do not have a serial number can be engraved with your driver’s license number and photographed to aid in recovery.